What Happens to Children During a Divorce?

 - Being appointed as the child’s guardian

-If both parents have responsibility, they will be responsible for the child’s welfare until they are 18.
+If both parents have a responsibility, they will be responsible for the child’s welfare until they are 18.

-What is shared residence?
+What is a shared residence?

-In most cases where both parents have responsibility, and it is of benefit to the child or children, then joint residence will be put into effect.
+In most cases where both parents have a responsibility, and it is of benefit to the child or children, then joint residence will be put into effect.
 It describes the process by which children are allowed to alternate living with each parent.
 This means parents do not require visitation or contact rights.
 One week a child may stay with Mum and the following week stay with Dad.

 Divorce and children